Languages of Fiji: Hindi

 Hindi is an official language in Fiji.
-In the 1997 Constitution, it was referred to as "Hindustani", but in the 2013 Constitution of Fiji, it is simply called "Hindi".
+In the 1997 constitution, it was referred to as "Hindustani", but in the 2013 constitution it is simply called "Hindi".

-Fiji Hindi, also known as Fijian Baat or Fijian Hindustani, is the language spoken by most Fijian citizens of Indian descent.
+Fiji Hindi, also known as Fiji Baat, is a vernacular language spoken by most Fijian citizens of Indian descent.
 It is derived mainly from the Awadhi and Bhojpuri varieties of Hindi.
-It has also borrowed a large number of words from Fijian and English.
+It has also borrowed a large number of words from iTaukei and English.
 The relation between Fiji Hindi and Standard Hindi is similar to the relation between Afrikaans and Dutch.
 Indian indentured labourers were initially brought to Fiji mainly from districts of eastern Uttar Pradesh, Bihar, North-West Frontier and South India such as from Andhra and Tamil Nadu.
 They spoke numerous, mainly Hindi, dialects and languages depending on their district of origin.

-Fiji Hindi is a local variant developed and influenced from Fijian and other languages, however many people and organisations speak 'Shudh' or standard Hindi from India.
+Fiji Hindi additionally is developed and influenced from Fijian and other languages, however many people and organisations speak 'Shudh' or standard Hindi from India.
 Later, approximately 15,000 Indian indentured labourers, who were mainly speakers of Dravidian languages (Telugu, Tamil and Malayalam), were brought from South India.
 By this time Fiji Hindi was well established as the lingua franca of Fiji Indians and the South Indian labourers had to learn it to communicate with the more numerous North Indians and European overseers.
 Inward migration of free Gujarati and Punjabi settlers further contributed to Fiji Hindi.

+The 2013 constitution (§ 31.3) made conversational Fiji Hindi a compulsory language to be taught in schools.
+At the same time, Standard Hindi has also officially been used primarily in the field of education, media, and legal purposes.
+The Hindi variant of the constitution is written in Standard Hindi.

+This has led to some controversy, most notably in 2020 when Frank Bainimarama, then prime minister of Fiji, stated that his government would not force any Hindu organisation to teach Fiji Hindi.
+This came after some Hindu organisations resisted the governments education policy and continued to teach their students only formal standard Hindi as they viewed Fiji Hindi as a broken language.
+Bainimarama also stated that he agreed schools should teach formal Hindi even if the students were capable of speaking in Fiji Hindi.
+Some educational institutions opt to teach Standard Hindi rather than Fiji Hindi given the latter does not have an official standard script and has fewer resources available for its teaching.